caden-maxwell/uefi-dev/README.md

 ### `make` or `make all`:

-Compiles the UEFI application, and generates an image, which is named `OS.img`.
+Compiles the UEFI application, and generates an image named `OS.img`.

 ### `make run`: